BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

     --generate_GRM
 ```

 This took 5 hours with 64 cores and 512 GB memory (for ~400K samples).
-Checking the out directory we can see:
+Inspecting the out directory we can see:

 ```
 .